The courtyard of Sirius Primary Academy was dressed like a festival and guarded like a drill.

 Kai understood instantly.

-There had been incidents.
-Small ones.
+Darius has a record.
+Small things.
 Nothing that got him expelled.
-But enough to be noticed if the Bureau had truly been watching for years.
+But enough to be noticed if the Bureau truly watched for years.

 He read the names.